Siddhant0701/ArtiFace/README.md

 ## Introduction

-Human Face Generator is a deep learning project that uses `Generative Adversarial Networks` (GANs) to generate human faces based on celebrity images.
+ArtiFace is a deep learning project that uses `Generative Adversarial Networks` (GANs) to generate human faces based on celebrity images.
 The project uses the CelebFaces Attributes Dataset (CelebA) to train the GANs.
 The project is implemented in `Python` using the `Keras API` and `Tensorflow` Backend.

 The end goal for the project is to create realistic human faces that can be used for syntehtic data generation and other applications.